hackoregon/data-science-pet-containers/README.md

 ### About `DB_USERS_TO_CREATE`

-I’ve provided these to facilitate database ownership wrangling and backup-restore testing.
-As given in `sample.env`, these are the accounts Hack Oregon’s PostgreSQL server will have.
+I've provided these to facilitate database ownership wrangling and backup-restore testing.
+As given in `sample.env`, these are the accounts Hack Oregon's PostgreSQL server will have.
 Some notes:

 -   In the `postgis` image, they are also Linux users.
 For example, you can
     `docker-exec -it -u disaster-resilience containers_postgis_1 /bin/bash`
-    and you’ll be at a command prompt as `disaster-resilience`.
+    and you'll be at a command prompt as `disaster-resilience`.

     In the `postgis` image, they are database superusers.
 For example, you can do `createuser` to create a database user and `createdb` to create a database.
-The “home database” for each of these users - a database with the same name as the Linux and database user - is created the first time the container comes up.
+The "home database" for each of these users - a database with the same name as the Linux and database user - is created the first time the container comes up.
 -   In the `amazon` image, they are *not* Linux users, nor are they